 At a minimum, it should have your phone number and email address.
 Don’t assume that they will get back to you because you sent them an email, they have yours and can get back to you.

-The contact section presents you an opportunity to be able to stand out from the throngs of resumes the company receives, too.
-Include a link to your portfolio website, which should be just as well done as your resume itself.
+The contact section presents you with an opportunity to be able to stand out from the throngs of resumes the company receives, too.
+Include a link to your portfolio website, which should be just as well as your resume itself.
 If you’re yet to get down to having a website of your own, a link to your Behance, Dribbble or Artstation profile.